Factors to Consider Prior to Setting Your Asset Allocation

 When reviewing your asset allocation, it’s important to look beyond short-term volatility.
 Consider the risk of not reaching your long-term goals or, worse, running out of money during retirement.
 An overly conservative approach could seem less risky and more comfortable in the short term, but may not generate the returns needed to grow your portfolio sufficiently.
 This may result in unexpected and potentially unpleasant changes to your lifestyle.

-Once you choose the right allocation, it’s important to stick with it—absent major changes to your long-term goals.
+Once you choose the right allocation, it’s important to stick with it, absent major changes to your long-term goals.
 Changing your allocation in reaction to short-term volatility is almost always a mistake, in our view.
-Discipline can often be the difference between meeting or not meeting your goals.
+Discipline can often be the difference between meeting or missing your goals.

 Additional Retirement Income

 At Fisher Investments, we can help you determine how to fund your retirement, including the optimal amount to take from your investment portfolio if withdrawals are needed.
 During the goal-setting process, we help you determine how much money you need each year to support your desired lifestyle.
-Then, we consider where that money comes from— portfolio withdrawals or non-investment income.
-If you have non-investment income, we’ll help you determine what you expect to receive annually.
+Then, we consider where that money comes from: portfolio withdrawals or non-investment income.
+If you have non-investment income, we’ll help you determine what you should expect to receive each year.

 Common Non-Investment Income Sources